dinaraparanid/PlanetaryMistral-Server/README.md

 ## **About App**

-API for **Planetary Mistral** - planetarium that considers wheather conditions.
+API for **Planetary Mistral** - planetarium that considers weather conditions.

 ## **Stack**